BBVA/kapow/docs/source/tutorial/tutorial04.rst

 **Senior**

   There is a better way.
-You can make use of another neat ``bash`` feature:
+You can make use of another neat :command:`bash`
-  **group commands**.
+  feature:  `command grouping`_.

-  Group commands allows you to execute several commands treating the group as one single command.
+  Command grouping allows you to execute several commands treating the group as one single command.

   You can use this way: